Building The Perfect Cabin Roof Part 4 of 5

 Tomorrow on Day #14 we’ll install the front deck rafter fascia, put up more OSB to close up the end gables fully, and start on the ladders which form the gable end soffit.

-If you’ve enjoyed our rafter design or roofing section and found it helpful then please share it.
+If you’ve enjoyed our rafter design and deem it worthy of a share then please do.

 Thanks again for following along so far.

-We look forward to seeing you again tomorrow as we tackle the roof ladders.
+We look forward to seeing you again tomorrow when we tackle those roof ladders.

 And you guessed it… we have a special Pinterest pic for all our devoted Pinterest pinners out there.